 There are many places online for you to find the best-sized boxes and other supplies as well.
 You can search on Facebook or Craigslist and look for free materials.
 And if you cannot find them free of charge, do some research on where to rent supplies such as a four-wheel dolly and loading ramps.
 If you decide to hire movers who offer packing services, their crew will bring all the necessary materials with them.

 Additional Tips – Decluttering Lowers Costs

 Depending on the approach you choose for the move, you might need to leave some of your belongings behind.
 If you are not too keen on getting rid of your things, you could just use a storage service that many movers offer.
 But if you want to lower your cost of the move, think about decluttering as a way to reduce costs when moving.

-Go through your house and create a household inventory list and a photo inventory.
-After that, you will know just how many objects you are using and how many are not working or you have a spare pair.
+Go through your house and create a household inventory list After that, you will know just how many objects you are using and how many are not working or you have a spare pair.
 If you’re moving into a smaller home, throw away the things that don’t work, and the rest you can either donate or sell.
 If you lack time to organize a garage sale, create a list of unwanted items to donate, and donate your furniture to a charity.
 Having fewer things to pack means fewer supplies and a lower cost of transportation if you are using moving services.
 Also, with fewer things you won’t spend so much time unpacking when you relocate.

 Keep Receipts – Save Money

 If you have a job that requires relocation, you should keep your moving receipts.
 Some employers reimburse their workers for some expenses that happen during the move, so put this among essential relocation questions to ask your employer if you’re trying to find a job before moving to another state.
 Read through the relocation policy and get familiar with what is covered and what is not.
 This is one of the most efficient ways to save some money.

 Take the Bus